JJWallis/tip-calculator/README.md

 }
 ```

-As explained above, I toggled a border on each input when hovered over to keep in line with the original design.
+As explained above, I toggled a border on each input when hovering over to keep in line with the original design.
 However, when I first implemented this feature it caused all the content around the input to respond and increase in height, which I ultimately realised was because the border is part of the box-model for each element on the page.
 Therefore, in order to solve this problem I applied a default border to each input with the aplha channel set to 0.
 This was then toggled to 1 on hover, rendering it fully visible without causing any external content movement.

 ```js
 let values = {}